66,395 bells

 » I created a PT, but I can't find it in my inbox.
 What do I do?

 » I would like to change my birthday because it is incorrect/incomplete.
-What should should I do?
+What should I do?

 Trading Post FAQ (AC:GC Only)